-a.
+- a.
 General Waste.
 This category includes all waste not specifically classified as medical waste or hazardous waste.
-It includes such items as-- b.
+It includes such items as-- - Paper and plastic products (which are by far the most abundant solid waste generated in a field environment). - Garbage (generated by dining facilities). - Scrap material (wood, metal, and so forth). - b.
 Hazardous Waste.
 This includes waste which is ignitable, corrosive, reactive, or toxic, especially POL and some chemicals, and which requires special handling, transportation, disposal, and documentation.
-Supporting engineer and PVNTMED personnel can provide guidance and assistance on the handling and disposing of hazardous waste.
+Supporting engineer and PVNTMED personnel can provide guidance and assistance on the handling and disposing of hazardous waste. - c.
+Medical Waste.
+This waste, produced in an MTF (nongeneral), contains pathogens of sufficient quantity and virulence to result in an infectious disease in a susceptible host.